 It’s okay to not be okay and we need each other.
 Seeking help is never a sign of weakness.
 It takes courage to ask someone for help, and it will always be better than continuing down the same path without assistance.
 Let people in your life know when you are struggling so they can be there to support you during this difficult time.

-Choices For Life outpatient counseling proactively serves the changing physical and emotional needs of persons in a hurting society.
+Choices For Life outpatient counseling proactively serve the changing physical and emotional needs of persons in a hurting society.
 We are prepared to assist teens with quality behavioral health rehabilitation services (BHRS), with areas of focus that include, but are not limited to, the client’s emotional, behavioral and educational needs, as well as most importantly, the centrality of family and spiritual values.